MagicJinn/Quantum-Things/README.md

 - Fixed Runic Dust breaking all pieces at once in Creative Mode instead of one piece at a time.
 - Fixed Runic Dust dropping its item when broken in Creative Mode.
 - Fixed Precious Emeralds being removed from your inventory when giving them to villagers in creative mode.
+- Fixed beans not being able to be planted on non-vanilla blocks, even if the block could sustain plants.

 ### Reporting Issues